 The University is classified and constituted pursuant to Title 23.1 of the Code of Virginia of 1950, as amended, as an educational institution of the Commonwealth of Virginia.
 See Appendix A attached hereto for a description of the University.
-The Series 2017C Bonds will be issued under the Restructured Higher Education Financial and Administrative Operations Act, Chapter 10, Title 23.1, Code of Virginia of 1950, as amended (the "Act"), pursuant to the terms of an authorizing resolution adopted by the Board of Visitors of the University on September 15, 2017, a program resolution of the University executed pursuant thereto (as more particularly described in the accompanying Official Statement, the "Program Resolution") and a series resolution of the University with respect to the Series 2017C Bonds (the "Series Resolution").
+The Series 2018 Bonds will be issued under the Restructured Higher Education Financial and Administrative Operations Act, Chapter 10, Title 23.1, Code of Virginia of 1950, as amended (the "Act"), pursuant to the terms of an authorizing resolution adopted by the Board of Visitors of the University on September 15, 2017, a program resolution of the University executed pursuant thereto (as more particularly described in the accompanying Official Statement, the "Program Resolution") and two series resolutions of the University (one relating to each series of the Series 2018 Bonds) (each, a "Series Resolution" and collectively, the "Series Resolutions").